 Once again, I am employing a three-pronged approach to beating this cancer:

-1. More than anything, I need the Grace of God.
+- More than anything, I need the Grace of God.
 If He doesn’t want me to beat this, it ain’t gonna happen.
 And if I am to be a follower of Jesus, then I gotta want what He wants “…Jesus fell to the ground and prayed, “My Father, if it is possible, do not give me this cup of suffering.
-But do what you want, not what I want.
+But do what you want, not what I want.”

-2. I need prayers from as many people as possible.
+Matthew 26:39 NCV - I need prayers from as many people as possible.
 Maybe if enough people are praying for this, then God will think it’s a consensus and just go with it.
 Just kidding.
 That’s not how prayers work.
 I think the author, Max Lucado said it best: “Our prayers may be awkward.
 Our attempts may be feeble.
 But since the power of prayer is in the one who hears it and not in the one who says it, our prayers do make a difference.”

-3. I can’t just expect God to magically fix everything in my life.
+So if you are reading this, here is my plea for you to offer up prayers on my behalf (even if it is an awkward, feeble attempt at a prayer!). - I can’t just expect God to magically fix everything in my life.
 I have to take responsibility and action, too.“But we prayed to our God and posted a guard day and night to meet this threat.”

 Nehemiah 4:9 NIV